Imagine, Re-Imagine, Refine, and Create

 Yet, in the end, the creative passion that makes the Festival a world-class, Tony Award-winning theatre, always rose to the top.
 “We had a great round of meetings,” said Vaughn.
 “It’s a terrific group of people with great artistic ideas, and I think audiences are going to be totally engaged with the final product on our stages.”

 Tickets are now on sale for the Festival’s fifty-seventh season, which will run from June 28 to October 20.
-This year’s plays are Henry VI Part One, The Merchant of Venice, The Merry Wives of Windsor, Othello, Big River, The Foreigner, The Liar, and Pearl’s in the House.
+This year’s plays are Henry VI Part One, The Merchant of Venice, The Merry Wives of Windsor, Othello, Big River, The Foreigner, An Iliad, The Liar.
 For more information and tickets visit www.bard.org or call 1-800-PLAYTIX.

 The Utah Shakespeare Festival is part of the Beverley Taylor Sorenson Center for the Arts at Southern Utah University, which also includes the Southern Utah Museum of Art (SUMA).